datamade/data-making-guidelines/README.md

 **A few common variables we use:**

+These are DataMade best practices for variables we define - not variables that come with ```make```.

 | variable | description |
 |---|---|
 | ```GENERATED_FILES``` | a list of all the final output targets that the makefile can build. this is used as a shorthand way of calling everything in the ```all``` [phony target](https://github.com/datamade/data-making-guidelines#phony-targets) |